 - Offer to teach someone a new skill or hobby you know well.

 - Make a meal or bake something for a neighbor or friend who may be going through a tough time.

 - Simply listen and be present for someone who needs support.

 What not to do?

 - Don’t allow negative self-talk.
 If you find yourself taking that path then work on positive affirmations.
-Ask the people who confide in to force you to say 3 positive affirmations every time you use negative self-talk.
+Ask the people you confide in to force you to say 3 positive affirmations every time you use negative self-talk.

 - Don’t sleep too much or too little.
 See our sleep tracker.
-If you cannot sleep then speak to your doctor.
+If you cannot sleep, then speak to your doctor.

 - Don’t jump into a relationship before you have mourned and overcome the breakup.